apache/nuttx/configs/sam3u-ek/README.txt

 	cd -
 	. ./setenv.sh

+Before sourcing the setenv.sh file above, you should examine it and perform edits as necessary so that BUILDROOT_BIN is the correct path to the directory than holds your toolchain binaries.

+And then build NuttX by simply typing the following.
+At the conclusion of the make, the nuttx binary will reside in an ELF file called, simply, nuttx.

+	make

-Where <subdir> is one of the following:
+The <subdir> that is provided above as an argument to the tools/configure.sh must be is one of the following:

   knsh:
     This is identical to the nsh configuration below except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.
+This build requires a special make command; not just 'make' but make with the following two arguments:

+	make pass1 pass2

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The